opentap/opentap/doc/Developer Guide/Appendix B/Readme.md

 Macro strings can also be used in custom contexts defined by a plugin developer.
 In this case it is up to the plugin developer to provide documentation of the available macros.

 One example is the session log.
 It can be configured in the **Engine** pane in the **Settings** panel.
-The session log only supports the `<Date>` macro, which is defined as the start date and time of the TAP instance and not the test plan run.
-This is because the session is active for multiple test plan runs and needs to be loaded when TAP starts, therefore, most macros are not applicable.
+The session log only supports the `<Date>` macro, which is defined as the start date and time of the OpenTAP instance and not the test plan run.
+This is because the session is active for multiple test plan runs and needs to be loaded when OpenTAP starts, therefore, most macros are not applicable.